 This change was predicated on the Enlightenment idea that human rationality could achieve ultimate results.
 No longer did mankind need to wallow in the unenlightened mire of Faith; he could now ascend the Olympus of progress on the wings of his own Reason.

 Hegel used this belief to justify his proposal for a society run by experts.
 Herbert Croly, Woodrow Wilson, James Landis, and other American progressives despised the “unregenerate” and “intellectually inadequate” citizenry who were not attuned to true progress.
 The ultimate example is Karl Marx, who popularized the deadly fantasy that human efforts could lead us to utopia.
+And as Reason arose from the ashes of Faith, we became painfully aware that the true end game of the new rationality religion was not utopia but something far more dangerous than Faith: nihilism.
 C.S.
 Lewis was right: the result of being “classed with infants” and “cured” against one’s will is the equivalent of “[h]ell o[n] earth.”

 The pursuit of Reason and social progress has now become a fortressed orthodoxy with an ironically religious nature.
 Those who question its legitimacy are guillotined in the court of intolerance, even when their questions raise legitimate concerns.
 Professors are fired for discussing the “wrong” topics; employees are canned for questioning prevailing ideologies; and persons of Faith are hauled into the arena for living the journey their Soul leads them on.
 Compromise and mutual understanding are seen as hostile attempts to quell the flames of political warfare.
 The despotic power of the Medieval monarch has been revived with a different set of beliefs but the same kind of religious impulse.